 Legendary Books 2007

-Richard is the author of The Legends and Lands of Ireland,
+The Legends and Lands of Ireland

-a collection of Irish legends lavishly illustrated by photographs.
+a collection of Irish legends lavishly illustrated by photographs

-Sterling/Penn (US) ISBN 1-4027-0784-3 hardback (2004)
+Sterling/Penn (2004, US) ISBN 1-4027-0784-3

 List of Contents